 Wasn't I just having a massage?

 Wasn't I just snorkeling?
-(Or pretending to snorkel after I couldn't remember to get the hang of it and so I was mostly drowning but acting like I knew what I was doing because who wants to be embarrassed when they're in the middle of the ocean wearing a bathing suit that you're not comfortable in, especially when you're big be-hind is sticking up out of the water's surface?)
+(Or pretending to snorkel after I couldn't remember to get the hang of it and so I was mostly drowning but acting like I knew what I was doing because who wants to be embarrassed when they're in the middle of the ocean wearing a bathing suit that you're not comfortable in, especially when your big be-hind is sticking up out of the water's surface?)

 Wasn't I just reading my first book, followed by two others, plus starting a fourth on the plane?
 (I failed in my attempt to read one book a day, what with the hubby wanting to have conversations, plus fitting in all the food and sleeping and pretend snorkeling, but I think 3 and 1/4 books read in a 7 day period is still pretty good.)